stadid/webcontrol/README.md

 • Implementation in the form of a lightweight web interface allows access from any device with a web browser (phone, tablet, PC, even smart-watch).

 • Program update via Internet or via downloadable zip package.

+## Drawbacks
+• Limited number of supported controllers (VRC700, VRC720). *Other controllers (for example, VRT380) could be added if significant user demand is shown.* No support for systems where controllers are not installed.

+• Focus on heating. **Currently** no inerface for managing cooling / ventilation (some parameters, however, could be set using direct set mode). *Could be added if user interst is shown.*

+• No protection for Web interface.
+System should be used only in controlled enviroment (LAN) with external access only via VPN.

+• No integration with smart home systems.
+Acts as a pure standalone solution.